WhatsApp/erlfmt/doc/erlfmt_parse.md

   element is always an `args` node.

-* New `{guard_or, Anno, GuardAndList}` and `{guard_and, Anno, Exprs}` nodes are introduced to support annotating guard sequences, insted of a plain nested list of lists structure.
+* New `{guard_or, Anno, GuardAndList}` and `{guard_and, Anno, Exprs}` nodes are introduced to support annotating guard sequences, instead of a plain nested list of lists structure.

 * The `function` node has a different AST representation: